skip to main content

 • OLC (Grade 04 or above) to include Maths and English.

-Accreditation of Prior Experiential Learning (APEL) may be considered for entry.
-For more details visit www.nwrc.ac.uk/apply.
+• Accreditation of Prior Learning (APL) may be considered for entry.
+For more details visit www.swc.ac.uk/apply.
 Please note, all applicants to the programme will be required to attend an interview.

 Course International Entry Requirements:

-Assessment: Lectures will be delivered face to face and you will be supported through hybrid learning.
-You will be assessed through class tests, oral presentations, individual and collaborative coursework assignments and examinations.
+Lectures will be delivered face to face and you will be supported through hybrid learning.
+You will normally be assessed through class tests, oral presentations, individual and collaborative coursework assignments and examinations.
 A virtual learning environment will be used to support learning and all aspects of assessment.
-Assessment of Work Based Learning elements will also occur during the course.

-Students from this course can progress to a range of related degree programmes at Ulster University such as Year 3 of BSc (Hons) Biology, Year 2 of: MSci Pharmaceutical Biosciences; BSc (Hons) Applied Biomedical Science (DPP) (Pathology); BSc (Hons) Biomedical Science (DPP (Industry); BSc (Hons) Biomedical Science (FT & PT); BSc (Hons) Human Nutrition and BSc (Hons) Food & Nutrition; or can enter Year 1 of a wide range of degree courses.
+Graduates from this programme may progress to a range of related degree programmes at Ulster University such as Year 3 of BSc (Hons) Biology; Year 2 of MSc Pharmaceutical Biosciences; BSc (Hons) Applied Biomedical Science (DPP) (Pathology); BSc (Hons) Biomedical Science (DPP) (Industry); BSc (Hons) Biomedical Science (FT & PT); BSc (Hons) Human Nutrition and BSc (Hons) Food & Nutrition; or they may enter Year 1 of a wide range of degree programmes.
 Progression to other Universities at various points of entry may also be possible.

 This Foundation Degree covers analytical and biomedical sciences with an emphasis on practical and experimental skills.
 Graduates of this programme will be well placed to gain employment in analytical laboratories and in biomedical sectors or to continue their studies in associated subjects.